andyjessop/redux-dynamic-registry/README.md

 ## Redux Dynamic Registry

-Redux Dynamic Registry is a tool to dynamically add and remove reducers, middleware, and observers.
+Redux Dynamic Registry is a tool to dynamically add and remove reducers and middleware.
 It was conceived to aid code-splitting.

 It's very small, weighing-in <1KB minified and gzipped.